 Q: Do I still owe property taxes if I sold my home, divorced or moved out of Pope County?

 A: In Arkansas, taxes are paid one year in arrears.
-A personal property tax bill is created from anything that was assessed January 1 - May 31 of the last calendar year.
+A personal property tax bill is created from anything that was assessed January 1st - May 31st of the previous calendar year.
 If a couple were married and assessed together but divorced during the year, they are still responsible for the combined tax bill.
-A real estate tax bill is created from the owner of record on January 1 of the previous year.
+A real estate tax bill is created from the owner of record on January 1st of the previous year.
 If a property was sold during the year, closing documents will explain the responsibility of the buyer and the seller concerning the tax bill.